 The layout of a larger CGE project may be like this:

-my_project/ CastleEngineManifest.xml <- the project root; manifest XML file is used by CGE build tool and CGE editor data/ <- game data lives here; up to you how to organize this CastleSettings.xml <- defines UI scaling, default font example_image.png example_model.gltf state_main_menu.castle-user-interface ... code/ <- Pascal game code lives here; up to you how to organize this gameinitialize.pas gamestatemainmenu.pas ... ... <- any other subdirectories and files?
+my_project/ <- the project root CastleEngineManifest.xml <- this manifest file is used by both CGE build tool and CGE editor data/ <- game data lives here; up to you how to organize this CastleSettings.xml <- defines UI scaling, default font example_image.png example_model.gltf gamestatemainmenu.castle-user-interface ... code/ <- Pascal game code lives here; up to you how to organize this gameinitialize.pas gamestatemainmenu.pas <- Pascal unit corresponding (by convention) to gamestatemainmenu.castle-user-interface ... ... <- any other subdirectories and files?
 Up to you.
 Consider docs/ and README.md.

 See supported model formats.
 In short: glTF is the best :) This documentation page also links to instructions for various authoring tools "how to export your data".